Emergence of economic and social disparities through competitive gift-giving: Discussion

-In this study, we built a model of gift transactions and numerically demonstrated the development of several phases of social organizations that are quantitatively characterized by the shape of wealth and reputation score distributions, i.e., (i) the band phase, where both distributions are exponential; (ii) the tribe phase, where only wealth distribution obeys a power law; (iii) the chiefdom phase, where both are power-law; and (iv) the kingdom phase, where the score distribution is exponential with the monarch.
-We then analytically explained their transitions, whose boundaries are defined by $rl$, the product of the interest rate and frequency of gifts.
+In this study, we built a model of competitive gift-giving and numerically demonstrated the emergence of several phases of social organizations that are quantitatively characterized by the shape of the wealth and reputation score distributions, i.e., (i) the band phase, in which both distributions are exponential; (ii) the tribe phase, in which only the wealth distribution obeys a power law; (iii) the chiefdom phase, in which both distributions are power laws; and (iv) the kingdom phase, in which the score distribution is exponential for all individuals except the monarch.
+This result provides theoretical support for the empirical findings that band societies have less economic inequality than do the other classes, that the presence of social inequality distinguishes chiefdoms and kingdoms from the others, and that monarchs are outliers in the distribution \cite{service1962primitive, kang2005examination, smith2010production, sornette2009dragon}.
+Then, we analytically explained their transitions, whose boundaries are defined by $rl$, which is the product of the interest rate and frequency of gifts.

+In addition to the degree of socioeconomic disparities, anthropologists characterized the band as a kinship-based society, the tribe as a larger unit knit by ideological ties such as siblinghood, the chiefdom as a hierarchical organization with class division, and the kingdom as a hierarchical organization with stable royal families \cite{service1962primitive, kang2005examination}.
+Combined with our previous research \cite{itao2023transition}, we can characterize each phase with salient network structures, i.e., the band phase with small kin clusters, the tribe phase with large clusters, and the chiefdom and kingdom phases with a network hierarchy.
+For such a characterization, it is essential to elucidate these classes as distinct phases.
+Thus, this study provides a theoretical basis for discussing human social organizations.